matinraayai/horovod_benchmark/README.md

 comparing distributed tensorflow's performance with Horovod using 2 CNN models, Inception V3 and ResNet-101.

-This study focuses on recreating those numbers, this time with the VGG-16 model without Batch Normalization, given how poorly it originally scaled with Horovod.
-Furthermore, we plan to measure both forward and backwards performance instead of focusing only on forward pass performance, measured in synthetic images per second.
+This study focuses on recreating those numbers, this time with the standard VGG-16 model provided by the framework of choice without Batch Normalization, given how poorly it originally scaled with Horovod.
+Furthermore, we measure both forward and backwards performance instead of focusing only on forward pass performance, measured in synthetic images per second.